-There are 64,000 foster children in California alone, 21,000 of those being in Los Angeles County.
-Of those children living with foster families, 500 are unable to return to their family and are waiting now to be connected to a family who will adopt.
-Foster care and adoption give a child an opportunity for change, happiness and growth.
-The foster care process might be challenging, but creating smiles and offering a stable home for children in need certainly outweigh all concerns.
+There are 64,000 foster youth in California alone, 21,000 of those being in Los Angeles County.
+Of those children living with foster families, 500 are unable to return to their birth parents and are waiting now to be connected to a foster family who will adopt.
+Foster care and adoption give a child an opportunity for change, happiness, and growth.
+The foster care placement process might be challenging, but creating smiles and offering a stable home for children in need certainly outweigh all concerns.

 Through foster care, families become a dynamic support system to children who are waiting to be reunited with their birth parents.
-While you experience this unique and meaningful experience of parenting, you will become a key factor in a foster child’s life.
+While you experience this unique and meaningful experience of parenting, you will become a key factor in a young person’s life.

-Resource parents are overjoyed as they provide loving homes for children who need support.
-Their stories show the child’s happiness at being accepted into a family and building those lifelong connections.
+Resource parents are overjoyed as they provide loving homes for foster youth who need support.
+Their stories show the child’s happiness at being accepted into a foster-adoptive family and building those lifelong connections.
 Watch the delightful journeys of Children’s Bureau’s families in these FosterMore videos: